"

 Inflectional values on nouns

 The most common kinds of inflection found on nouns include case, person, number, and gender.
-The latter three of these, (number, gender, and person) tend to have close interactions and the group is often referred to as φ-features, named after the Greek letter phi.
+The latter three of these (person, number, and gender) tend to have close interactions and the group is often referred to as φ-features, named after the Greek letter phi.
+In the next chapter, we will go through these categories in more depth.
+For now, we will just go through a brief overview.

 Case

 Case is used to mark the role a noun phrase plays in a sentence.
 Some languages do not mark case at all, some mark case on on only some nouns, some mark case on all nouns, and some mark case on determiners.
-In English, we have case distinctions only on pronouns.
-We use the nominative case form in the subject position of finite clauses, the genitive case for possessives, and the accusative case form on the objects of active voice clauses.
-In English, the accusative case also acts as the default and shows up in additional contexts, as well.
+In English, we have case distinctions only on pronouns, as shown in (3).
+When the first person pronoun is in subject position, it appears as I, as in (3a), but as me in object position in (3b).
+Likewise, the third person plural pronoun appears as they in subject position in (3b) and them in object position in (3a).

 (3) a.
 I saw them.